zouppen/virtaboksi/README.md

 # Virtaboksi

-12/24V power switch with home/away switch for use with a solar charge controller.
+Multi-purpose 3-channel 12–48 VDC common earth power switch with multiple operating modes:

+* Home/away switch supporting three individual groups and is optimized for solar energy off-grid applications.

+* Water pump controller with pressure sensor input and control for combined submersible and pressure pump system.
+Additionally, a throw-over switching capability to drop loads while pumping.

+* General Modbus RTU server with 3 solid-state "coils, 3 digital outputs and 4 digital inputs.

 ![3D model](docs/3d.avif)

 In the picture above the Powerpole connector colors are incorrect.
-Red is used for 24 volts and yellow for 12 volts, and black for the ground.
+Red is used for inputs and black for outputs.
+In a real product, the three groups have different colors: red, yellow and blue.

-## Principle of operation
+## Home/away mode

-This unit provides *priority* output for 24 V when the switch is in either *home* or *away* position. *Home* outputs for 24 V and 12 V are on when the switch is in *home* position.
-To use 12 V output, an external 24 volt to 12 volt DC converter is required.
+This unit provides *priority* output on OUT1 when the switch is in either *home* or *away* position. *Home* controls OUT2 and OUT3 groups and can be used to control two separate voltages as long as they have a common ground.

-The U1IN can control voltages from 10 to 34 volts, so you can also do the reverse, having 12 volt as the input voltage and have an (optional) 12 to 24 volts converter.
+An example use case is a solar off-grid system with two 12V batteries in series providing 24 volts, plus 12 volts generated from 24V using a step-down DC converter.
+DC converter is not included in the package.

+In that case this switch can be used to turn the loads partially while being away, such as keeping refrigerator running but turning off lights while not present.
+When using a DC converter, its input is connected OUT1 its output (12V) to IN3.

+Maximum voltage in IN1 is 34 VDC.
+The limitation comes from the internal power supply.
+In case you want to use higher voltages in IN1, cut the trace F1 on the bottom of this board and power the system directly from a regulated 3.3V DC input via the terminals.

+IN2 and IN3 are rated for 60 volts maximum, making it possible to control 48V nominal voltage loads.
+Minimum voltage for all groups is about 10 volts.
+Under 10 volts, MOSFET control becomes unreliable.

-## How to connect
+### How to connect

-Connect J2 to NO and COM connectors of your solar charge controller power good relay pins.
-If the charge controller can disconnect the load, you may just leave the pins unconnected of J2.

-Connect J1 to home/away switch.
-Three position switch is good since it allows positions off, away, and home.
-Pin 1 is off mode, 2 is common, and 3 is home.
-You may use either shorting or non-shorting rotary switch, since the middle position (away) is the middle (unconnected) positon.

-If you have a DC converter, you may connect it to pin 3 (priority Connect J6 pin 1 to DC/DC converter input pin (24V) and pin 2 to its output pin (12V).

-Power connector block J3-J5 from left to right:

-1. Ground
-2. Battery input 24V
-3. Priority output 24V
-4. Home output 24V
-5. 12V input
-6. Home output 12V
+In home/away mode, when I1 is shorted to the ground, the oprating mode is *away*.
+When I2 is shorted, the mode is *home*.
+If both connectors are open, operating mode is *off*.

+Optionally, LED anodes can be connected directly to O1 and O2.
+They represent home and away operating modes, in that order.
+There is a current limiter controllable by R1 to limit the maximum current of O1...O3 to about 15 mA by default, so series resistors are not needed.

+If your solar controller has a low battery condition relay, it can be connected to I3.
+When the input is high, the system is forced to off mode, ignoring the state of home/away switch.

+I4 is not used in this mode.

 ## License